 I have always respected Jack Welch, former CEO of General Electric.
 From reading about his successes, I learned one of the more important lessons in leadership and success is to know who you are and what you stand for, as a person and as an organization.

 Culture and identity are just as critical for small businesses and non-profits as they are for big corporate giants like GE.
-There are few things that Jack Welch did right that I have tried to adopted and to consider in my own life, and that I want to know when meeting a new potential client.
+There are few things that Jack Welch did right that I have tried to adopt and to consider in my own life, and that I want to know when meeting a new potential client.
 If you own or run a business or an organization, understanding these things about yourself and your organization can help make your role in marketing, communications and brand identity more effective.

 1.)
 Define your culture and/or mission in a way that everyone in your organization can relate to.